imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 ![Imgur](http://i.imgur.com/b3ALB8U.png)

-As you can see, we are using the 'Sources' tab of the Chrome Dev tool and it allows us to set breakpoints in the code so that we can debug.
+As you can see, we are using the 'Sources' tab of the Chrome Dev tools and it allows us to set breakpoints in the code so that we can debug.
 It also gives us the ability to `step into the next function call` and `step over the next function call`.

 ![Imgur](http://i.imgur.com/YmYJyYt.png)